magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-themes.md

 The key takeaways are numbered in the image and described as follows:

 1. **Content types**.
 Organize your overriding styles according to the Page Builder content-type names you want to override.
-In this example, we added a `pagebuilder` directory in `source` where we have added `heading` and `products` directories for the content types we want to override.
+In this example, we added the `design/Vendor/ThemeName/web/css/source/pagebuilder` directory and the `heading` and `products` subdirectories for the content types we want to override.

 2. **Overriding stylesheets**.
 Name your overriding `.less` files to match the appearances of the content types you are overriding.
 In this example, the `heading` content type has one appearance: `default`.
 However, the `products` content type has two appearances `default` and `carousel`, so we create one `.less` file for each.
 This naming convention helps you find your overriding styles later when you need to update them.